 When you’re planning a global expansion for your company, one of the most important things you’ll need is a team of skilled employees.
 Employees from your parent company, as well as new recruits from around the world, will need visas and work permits for most countries — including Romania.

-Types of Work Permits Available in Romania
+Types of Work Visas in Romania

 Romania is a member state of the European Union (EU), so the laws regarding work visas and permits are similar to those of other countries in the EU.
 Citizens of other EU member states do not need a permit to work in Romania, nor do citizens of Switzerland and other countries in the European Economic Area (EEA).
 These countries include Norway, Iceland, and Liechtenstein.